concept image for measuring customer experiences OG featuring indecision, delight, and rage sentiment

 4. Customer lifetime value (CLV)

 Transitioning from the customer journey, let’s examine another significant metric, the Customer Lifetime Value (CLV).
 CLV measures the long-term value of customer relationships, indicating how much one customer has brought to a business over the entire relationship.
+Tracking repeat purchases is essential for accurately estimating customer lifetime value, especially in ecommerce businesses, as it helps identify and analyze the buying behavior of customers who make multiple purchases over time.
 In other words, it puts a value on customer loyalty and satisfaction.

 An increased CLV indicates enhanced customer loyalty and satisfaction, asserting that satisfied customers tend to stay longer and contribute more revenue over time.
 Unlike metrics like NPS and CSAT, CLV directly correlates with revenue, highlighting its critical role in guiding marketing efforts and understanding the long-term value of customer relationships.